This article discusses the use of rubrics to grade student assessments at Southern Cross University.

 Some rubric standards are not used for Final Grades

 The use of High Distinction+, Marginal Fail or Not Addressed, are divisions used to mark criteria in a particular assessment piece using a digital Turnitin rubric.
 These standards are not used as a Final Grade for a unit – as defined in Rule 3: Coursework Awards.
 These divisions are designed to support more rigorous marking around what the student has/has not achieved in a particular assessment task, rather than a student's overall graded result for a unit of study.

 Rubrics bring transparency to assessment and marking for both staff and students.
 Rubrics play 3 main roles in assessment:

 - Assist markers to make consistent and reliable judgements about the quality of student work, enable them to form a shared understanding about how grades should be awarded, and increase the efficiency and consistency of marking and moderation processes.

 - Provide feedback to students about the quality of their work and how they might improve.

 - Provide guidance to students by explicitly communicating how their work will be graded, and what they need to focus on when addressing the marking criteria.
 This can help to clarify and articulate industry or discipline standards to students.

 It is important to understand that the use of rubrics at Southern Cross University is a key element of the university's approach to assessment policy.

-- using the Grade Description guidelines to assess and grade student work (also see Rule 3 Coursework Awards)
+- Grade Description guidelines apply to the grading of student work (also see Rule 3 Coursework Awards)